sudheersalana1/498_NO2_pred/manuscript.md

 ### 2.1.2 AQI/API
 ## 2.1.3 Comparison of PM2.5 and AQI/API studies
+The main difference between the PM2.5 and the AQI studies is that studies examining PM2.5 tended to only examine one pollutant, whereas AQI studies consisted of measuring and modeling a number of different pollutants.
+Therefore, some AQI models were more interested in classification than predicting a specific pollutant spatially or temporally.
+As a result, different parameters tended to be included in the model depending on if it was predicting PM2.5 or AQI.
+Additionally, different models tended to perform best depending on the target prediction.

+The models in each of these studies is summarized in Table 2.1 below:
 |PM2.5|Both PM2.5 and AQI|
 |-----|------------------|
 |**MLR** (Xu et al, 2018; Enebish et al, 2020; Chen et al, 2018) | **RF** (Chen et al, 2018; Xu et al, 2018; Singh et al, 2013; Liu et al, 2019; Enebish et al, 2020)|